-The SNVT\state can be used to transfer the state of 1 to 16 digital inputs, or to set the state of 1 to 16 output bits or digital set-points.
+The SNVT_state can be used to transfer the state of 1 to 16 digital inputs, or to set the state of 1 to 16 output bits or digital set-points.

 5.1.14.
-Display panel (HMI) The machine terminal is provided with either a fixed display or an external display module.
-The external display module requires a separate voltage supply from a common source with the main unit (refer to section "Auxiliary voltage" on page 39).
-For more information about the rated input voltages, refer to Table 5.2.1-2 on page 81.
-A special cable (1MRS120511.001) delivered with the machine terminal is needed for communication between the terminal and the external display panel. graphical LCD display, with the resolution 128 x 160 pixels, consisting of 19 rows divided into two windows main window (17 rows) providing detailed information on MIMIC, objects, events, measurements, control alarms and parameters of the terminal assisting window (2 rows) for terminal-dependent protection indications and alarms, and for general help messages • three push-buttons for object control • eight freely programmable alarm LEDs with different colours and modes according to the configuration (off, green, yellow, red, steady, blinking) • LED indicator for control test and interlocking • three protection LED indicators • HMI push-button section with four arrow buttons and buttons for clear [C] and enter [E] optically isolated serial communication port backlight and contrast control • freely programmable button [F] • button for remote/local control (Control position button [R\L]) Graphical LCD display Main window Assisting window Programmable LEDs Control test & Interlocking LED Freely programmable button
+Display panel (HMI)

+The machine terminal is provided with either a fixed display or an external display module.
+The external display module requires a separate voltage supply from a common source with the main unit (refer to section "Auxiliary voltage" on page 35).
+For more information about the rated input voltages, refer to Table 5.2.1-2 on page 79.
+A special cable (1MRS120511.002) delivered with the machine terminal is needed for communication between the terminal and the external display panel.

+- graphical LCD display, with the resolution 128 x 160 pixels, consisting of 19 rows divided into two windows - main window (17 rows) providing detailed information on MIMIC, objects, events, measurements, control alarms and parameters of the terminal - assisting window (2 rows) for terminal-dependent protection indications and alarms, and for general help messages - three push-buttons for object control - eight freely programmable alarm LEDs with different colours and modes according to the configuration (off, green, yellow, red, steady, blinking) - LED indicator for control test and interlocking - three protection LED indicators - HMI push-button section with four arrow buttons and buttons for clear [C] and enter [E] - · optically isolated serial communication port - · backlight and contrast control - freely programmable button [F] - button for remote/local control (Control position button [R\L])

-Fig. 5.1.14.-1 Front view of the REM 54\machine terminal
+Fig. 5.1.14.-1 Front view of the REM 54 machine terminal